xflr6/features/docs/manual.rst

      (False, True, False, True, True, False, False, True, True, False)]

 In other words, it provides a mapping from objects to features and vice versa.
-Check the documentation of the concepts_ package for further information on its full functionality.
+Check the `documentation <concepts docs_>`_ of the concepts_ package for further information on its full functionality.

 .. code:: python